agntcy/slim-spec/draft-agntcy-slim.md

   analyzes telemetry data from messaging nodes, providing insights into system performance, message flow, and potential issues.

-- **Fault Detection and Recovery**: In case of node failures or network issues, the control plane detects faults and initiates recovery procedures, such as rerouting messages or reallocating resources.

 - **Security and Access Control**: The control plane manages security policies, authentication, and authorization of nodes and clients, ensuring a secure messaging environment.